Frequently Asked Questions

 - Receive requests quickly and conveniently online

 - Current University of Chicago students, faculty, and staff

 Users can place an order in one of three ways:

 - By completing the online Scan & Deliver request form

-- By choosing the Scan & Deliver link next to eligible items in Lens.
+- By choosing the Scan & Deliver link next to eligible items in the Library Catalog.

 - By choosing the Scan & Deliver link from within the FindIt! menu within many Library online resources.